labtry/PAGE-ICE-with-CMIP6/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Usage
  Scripts for plotting and data processing are available.
+The PAGE-ICE IAM requires the use of @RISK software.
+For detailed instructions, please refer to the referenced literature.

 ## Acknowledgments
 Thank any individuals or organizations that contributed to the research and paper.